Additional APA Resources

 Examples in this guide are based on:

-American Psychological Association.
-(2010).
-Publication manual of the American Psychological Association, 7th Edition.
-Washington D.C.: APA.
-Many citation sites that help students create bibliographies have not For further APA guidance, see the Publication manual of the American Psychological Association.
-6th ed, shelved next to the reference desk. |
+For further APA guidance, see the Publication manual of the American Psychological Association.
+7th ed, shelved next to the reference desk.